fweig/cbmroot/macro/geometry/README.md

 ## print_medialist.C

 The macro can be used to print the information which is stored in the *geometrycheck.root files.
-The output is a list of all stored nodes with the corresponing media name.
+The output is a list of all stored nodes with the corresponding media name.
 To use the macro do

 root -l $VMCWORKDIR/macro/geometry/print_medialist.C\(\"$VMCWORKDIR/input/geometry_check/sts_v19a_geometrycheck.root\"\)